Ivory Coast Chefs Cook Up New Twist On African Food

 A growing number of his fellow chefs in the West African nation are retouching local specialities with cooking skills picked up elsewhere.

-One of Koffi's signature dishes is an adaptation of gouagouassou sauce, a local speciality.
+One of Koffi's signature dishes is an adaptation of gouagouassou sauce, a local specialty.

-In his version, a rabbit is stewed with African eggplants, spicy oil, powdered akpi seeds and local fefe pepper.
+In his version, the meat is stewed with African eggplants, spicy oil, powdered akpi seeds and local fefe pepper.

 Koffi was trained in France before opening his Abidjan restaurant, Villa Alfira, in 2017 to showcase his country's cuisine.